 Under the guidance of the Giant Panda Conservation Program, panda cub survival rates quickly improved.
 Intensive research highlighted the need for twin swapping among cubs, plus higher-quality milk formula for panda newborns.
 These efforts have made it possible to produce more newborns and keep young pandas alive.

-Researchers at the San Diego Zoo were quick to share this information with their partners in China and other U.S. zoos and facilities worldwide.
+Researchers at the San Diego Zoo quickly shared this information with their partners in China and other U.S. zoos and facilities worldwide.

 The program’s long-term success can arguably be attributed to this international focus.
 You can read more about it on the Zoo’s Science blog.